Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

 outputting node degrees, which other algorithms already trivially have access to, this may make sense.
 Generally, however, it is better practise to implement such algorithms using a single {s}`step()` during graph processing which does not send any messages and sets the computed values as state on the vertices.
-For the degree algorithm above, we would instead have (this is how the build-in [{s}`Degree`](com.raphtory.algorithms.generic.centrality.Degree) works):
+For the degree algorithm above, we would instead have (this is how the built-in [{s}`Degree`](com.raphtory.algorithms.generic.centrality.Degree) works):

 ```scala